cning0506/DATA-310_Applied_Machine_Learning/Project3.md

 <img src="./Importance.png" />

 ## Method 1 - Linear Regression Model
 We will first look at the linear regression model.
 To begin, we apply the train-test split method with the proportion of 4/5.
 We then utilize these data as the input for the machine learning model.
-After the setting up the model, we convert the layers of rasters into a data frame and change the variable names with the addition columns of training values (x) and testing values (y).
+After the setting up the model, we convert the layers of rasters into a data frame and change the variable names with the addition columns of coordinates x and y.

 ```
 rstr_to_df <- as.data.frame(lulc, xy = TRUE)